to Sheep 101.

 He is a 5/8 Katahdin x 3/8 White Dorper wether born at The Baalands on March 1, 2002.
-He "celebrated" his 12th birthday this year.
+He will "celebrate" his 13th birthday this year.
 George was named after President

 George W. Bush, and he is "proud" of his moniker.